dharma-eng/Tiramisu/docs/Specification.md

 This spec has been designed to meet the following requirements:

-- The system must be able to support deposits, transfers, and withdrawals of a single ERC20 token: Dharma Dai.
+- The system must be able to support deposits, transfers, and withdrawals of a single ERC20 token.
 - All participants must remain in control of their tokens, with any transfer requiring their authorization via a valid signature, <!-- _(or set of signatures)_ --> and with the ability to exit the system of their own volition.
 - All participants must be able to locally recreate the current state of the system based on publicly available data, and to roll back an invalid state during a challenge period by submitting a proof of an invalid state transition.
 - The system should be able to scale out to support a large user base, allowing for faster L2 transactions and reducing gas costs by at least an order of magnitude compared to L1.

 In contrast, certain properties are explicitly _not_ required in the initial spec:

-- Transactions do not require strong guarantees of censorship resistance _(as long as unprocessed deposits and exits remain uncensorable)_ — Dharma Labs will act as the sole block producer, thereby simplifying many aspects of the system.
+- Transactions do not require strong guarantees of censorship resistance _(as long as unprocessed deposits and exits remain uncensorable)_ — the chain is meant to be operated by a sole block producer, simplifying many aspects of the system.
 - Generic EVM support _(indeed, even support for \_any_ functionality beyond token transfers)\_ is not required — this greatly simplifies the resultant state, transaction, block production, and fraud proof mechanics.
 - Scalability does not need to be maximal, only sufficient to support usage in the near-term under realistic scenarios — we only need to hold out until more efficient data-availability oracles or zero-knowledge circuits and provers become production-ready.